Ashanti Flaunts Her Stunning Curves In A Sexy Outfit For Latest Instagram Update

 “U better than this stop dressing like meg the stallion it’s trashy,” another fan suggested.

 As The Inquisitr previously reported, Ashanti has been in New York City this past week for New York Fashion Week.
 The “Happy” singer has shared many of her looks from the annual event on her Instagram page.
 While sitting in the front row of a Charles & Ron fashion show on Monday, September 10, Ashanti looked absolutely stunning while wearing a shimmery, multi-colored dress.
 The short-sleeved dress covered her neck and chest, which allowed her legs to be on full display.
-The singer also added a black and rainbow handbag from Charles and Ron and silver, open-toed heels.
+The singer also added a black and rainbow handbag from Charles and Ron and wore a pair of silver, open-toed heels.
 The full outfit image from Ashanti received more than 30,000 likes and more than 500 comments at the time of writing.

 Fans of Ashanti can follow the singer on Instagram for more updates.